stride3d/stride-docs/en/manual/files-and-folders/external-packages/publish-a-nuget-package.md

 Without proper setup, the packing process will ignore any non-code content.

-To make Nuget include stride files in the package, you'll have to modify the `.csproj` file of the package and include these lines:
+To make NuGet include stride files in the package, you'll have to modify the `.csproj` file of the package and include these lines:

 ```xml
 <ItemGroup>